Terabit-Ethernet/NetChannel/README.md

 4. (Skip if already configured) Configure `sysstat` and `ssh`:

-   We use `sar/sysstat` and `ssh` to measure CPU utilization on both sides.
-Please refer to [Installing sar/sysstat](https://www.digitalocean.com/community/questions/how-to-install-and-configure-sar-sysstat-on-ubuntu) and [SSH login without password](https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/) (Client-side only).
-The following command should work on the Client-side:
+   We use `sar/sysstat` and `ssh` to measure CPU utilization in the artifact evaluation scripts.
+Please refer to [Installing sar/sysstat](https://www.digitalocean.com/community/questions/how-to-install-and-configure-sar-sysstat-on-ubuntu) (both sides) and [SSH login without password](https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/) (Client-side only).
+Once the configrations are done correctly, you should be able to measure Server-side CPU utilization at Client via the followgin command:
    ```
-   ssh 192.168.10.117 'sar -u 5 1'
+   ssh 192.168.10.117 'sar -u 3 1'
    ```
    Here is an example of output:
    ```